Alexander Avanesov: Early life and education

 Alexander Avanesov was born on January 9, 1955, in Moscow to Nikolai Avanesov (1922 – 1983) and Valentina Smirnova (1920 – 2004).
 His father was a Colonel in the Soviet Army, and fought in the Second World War, receiving two Orders of the Red Banner, the Medal of the Order of Merit for the Motherland, numerous other medals, including The Medal for Bravery.
 Alexander finished the Moscow School No. 141 with a certificate of merit.
-In 1977 he graduated from the Moscow State Institute of International Relations (MGIMO) of the USSR Ministry of Foreign Affairs with academic distinction (“magna cum laude”), specialty in the International Economic Relations with Knowledge of Japanese and English.
+In 1977 he graduated from the Moscow State Institute of International Relations (MGIMO) of the USSR Ministry of Foreign Affairs with academic distinction (“magna cum laude”), specialty in International Economic Relations with Knowledge of Japanese and English.